QuantDiscord/quant/README.md

-# quant - Discord API Framework
+# Quant - Discord API Framework

-quant is a Python framework designed to simplify interaction with the Discord API and facilitate the development of Discord bots.
+Quant is a Python framework designed to simplify interaction with the Discord API and facilitate the development of Discord bots.

 ## Example Usage